Temperature and Mental Health: Evidence from Helpline Calls: Empirical Approach

 To estimate the causal impact of ambient temperature on mental health I use a panel fixed effects model, as is standard in the climate economics literature \citep{dell2014we, hsiang2016climate}.
 I consider two different margins along which the use of telephone counseling service might be affected by exposure to abnormal temperature levels.
 In a first step I analyze if the incidence of helpline calls changes with temperature (i.e, the extensive margin).
 The model reads as follows:

-where the dependent variable is the natural logarithm of the number of helpline calls answered in counseling center $c$ on day $t$.
+where the dependent variable, $y_{ct}$, is the logarithm of the number of helpline calls answered in counseling center $c$ on day $t$.
 To avoid specifications of the relationship between average daily temperature levels and helpline call volumes, most of the time temperature enters the regression with a flexible functional form.
-More specifically, I let $f(\textrm{TEMP}_{ct}) = \sum_{\substack{j=1 \\ j\neq 4}}^{7} \beta_{j} \textrm{TEMP}^{j}_{ct}$ by dividing the temperature spectrum in seven five-degree intervals, ranging from less than 0$^{\circ}$C to more than 25$^{\circ}$C.\footnote{By dividing the temperature range in groups I implicitly assume that the effect of temperature on mental distress is constant within each temperature interval.} The main variables of interest, $\textrm{TEMP}_{ct}^{j}$, indicate whether the average temperature on a given day at a given counseling center falls within the $j$th of the above mentioned temperature bands.
+More specifically, I let $f(\textrm{TEMP}_{ct}) = \sum_{\substack{j=1 \\ j\neq 4}}^{7} \beta^{j} \textrm{TEMP}^{j}_{ct}$ by dividing the temperature spectrum in seven five-degree intervals, ranging from less than 0$^{\circ}$C to more than 25$^{\circ}$C. The main variables of interest, $\textrm{TEMP}_{ct}^{j}$, indicate whether the average temperature on a given day at a given counseling center falls within the $j$th of the above mentioned temperature bands.
 I omit the temperature bin which is equal to unity if the average daily temperature is between 10$^{\circ}$C and 15$^{\circ}$C (i.e., $j \neq$ 4).
 As relative differences between conditional means are preserved, the choice of the omitted temperature range does not change the shape of the estimated response function.
-The coefficients $\beta_{j}$ show the relative change in helpline call volumes on a day in one of the temperature bins relative to a day in the omitted category.
+The coefficients $\beta^{j}$ show the relative change in helpline call volumes on a day in one of the temperature bins relative to a day in the omitted category.